Metropolis-2/bluesky-rogue-scenariomaker/README.md

 # bluesky-rogue-scenariomaker
 BlueSky scenario maker for rogue aircraft.

+To generate scenarios
-In order to generate scenarios, modify the defaults in ```config.py``` and then run ```main.py```.
+ 1. modify the defaults in ```config.py```.
+ 2. run ```main.py```.

-Works by generating a random path with origin and destination outside of open airspace.
-The user has the option to set a minimum length.
-It also possible to generate a path that adapts to constrained airspace (does not hit buildings).
-The cruising altitude of an aircraft will change three times during the path.
+The module generates random paths with origins and destinations outside of open airspace.
+The cruising altitude of an aircraft changes three times during the path.

 # Path examples

+Two different paths can be generated.

-Paths that care about constrained airspace look like this:
+Paths that respect constrained airspace are like this:

 ![image](https://user-images.githubusercontent.com/78442543/150139109-a6c464c9-81d7-48ad-86cf-618e53118544.png)

-Paths that do not care about constrained airspace look like this:
+Paths that do not respect constrained airspace are like this:

 ![image](https://user-images.githubusercontent.com/78442543/150139523-0c85804e-d6ed-494d-bc74-33acebbb9763.png)